Donna K. Hathaway, PhD, FAAN

 She has held positions in a variety of professional organizations including elected positions on the board of the International Transplant Nurses Society, as President of the Southern Nursing Research Society, on the charter Governing Board of the Institute for Healthcare Improvement Health Professions Education Council, and a member of the Board of Directors of the American Association of Colleges of Nursing.
-She is a fellow in the American Academy of Nursing, a Robert Wood Johnson Executive Nurse Fellow alumnus, has served on several NIH review panels, and frequently serves as a consultant to government, industry, and educational institutions.
+She is a fellow in the American Academy of Nursing, a Robert Wood Johnson Executive Nurse Fellow alumnus, has served on several NIH review panels, is a member of the NINR Directors Advisory Council, and frequently serves as a consultant to government, industry, and educational institutions.

-Dr. Hathaway is well-known for her leadership and advocacy in creating innovational nursing education programs, building interprofessional experiences for students and faculty, and incorporating principles of quality improvement and patient safety in health professions education.
+In addition to her research contributions in the fields of nursing and organ transplantation, Dr. Hathaway is well-known for her leadership and advocacy in creating innovative nursing education programs, building interprofessional experiences for students and faculty, and her professional leadership and mentoring activities.